XP-NETWORK/documentation/docs/Multibridge2.0/logging_with_unstoppable.md

 </center>

-Version 2.0 of the bridge allows logging into the bridge with a domain name, for example with the names of one of our partners the [Unstoppable Domains](https://unstoppabledomains.com/).
+Version 2.0 of the bridge allows logging into the bridge with a domain name, for example, with the names of one of our partners, the [Unstoppable Domains](https://unstoppabledomains.com/).
 It is one of the possible domain name utilities.
-The domain names acan also be used as URL names of WEB-2 sites, as KYC IDs, as a convenient and easy to remember
+The domain names can also be used as URL names of WEB-2 sites, as KYC IDs, as a convenient and easy to remember.

-The domain names can be purchased or received for free as a part of the givaway campaign on the platforms of the [Unstoppable Domains's](https://unstoppabledomains.com/) partners.
+The domain names can be purchased or received for free as a part of the giveaway campaign on the platforms of the [Unstoppable Domains's](https://unstoppabledomains.com/) partners.

 ## 1. Purchasing a domain name

-## 1. To purchase a domain name from Unstoppable domains follow the link:
+## 1. To purchase a domain name from Unstoppable domains, follow the link:

    [https://unstoppabledomains.com/search](https://unstoppabledomains.com/search)